ScarletsFiction/ScarletsFrame/README.md

 <model-name></model-name>
 ```

-When you called `sf.model('model-name')` or `sf(document.querySelector('model-name'))`, it will return every component model scope as an array.
-But if you want to count how many component are created on the DOM, you can get the length of `sf.component.available`.
+To obtain the model scope of an component, you can do the following:

+> sf.component.available['model-name'][0]
+> $('model-name')[0].model

 The model will be automatically removed after the element was deleted.
-Or you could also call `myElement.destroy()`.
+Or you could also call `theElement.destroy()`.
+Just make sure you're **not saving these element/model reference** anywhere so it could be garbage collected.

-## Language/Locale
+## Language / Locale
 There are 2 ways on how to add your language pack:
  - Server side: Using server for serving the unknown language
- - Client side: Import language
+ - Client side: Import language from the script

 ### Server side
 You will need to set the serving URL before getting started.
+If you're confused, you can sneak peek from the test case.

 ```js
 sf.lang.serverURL = 'http://localhost/language';